chopdicemince/chopdicemince.github.io/_posts/2018-07-20-totally-free-gnu-linux-distributions.md

 [Free software is software that respects the freedom of users.](https://www.gnu.org/philosophy/free-sw.html) Free software can be zero-cost, but it does not have to be zero-cost.

 A GNU/Linux distribution is a large collection of code.
-It is possible that a code added non-free software, possibly because the coder thought that that the non-free software would be convenient for users.
+It is possible that a coder added non-free software, possibly because the coder thought that that the non-free software would be convenient for users.

 # Which GNU/Linux distributions are totally free?